isc-projects/stork/doc/install.rst

     $ stork-tool cert-import --db-url postgresql://user:pass@localhost/dbname -f srvcert -i srv-cert.pem

-The above command may fail when the database password contains the characters requiring URL encoding.
+The above command may fail if the database password contains any characters requiring URL encoding.
 In this case, a command line with multiple switches can be used instead:

 .. code-block:: console

     $ stork-tool cert-import --db-user user --db-password pass --db-host localhost --db-name dbname -f srvcert -i srv-cert.pem

-Both CA key and CA certificate have to be changed at the same time as CA certificate depends on CA key.
-If they are changed then server key and certificate also need to be changed.
+Both the Certificate Authority key and the Certificate Authority certificate must be changed at the same time, as the certificate depends on the key.
+If they are changed, then the server key and certificate must also be changed.

-The capability to use external certificates and key is considered experimental.
+The ability to use external certificates and keys is considered experimental.

-For more details check ``stork-tool`` manual: :ref:`man-stork-tool`.
+For more details, please see :ref:`man-stork-tool`.

 Upgrading
 ---------

-Due to the new security model introduced with TLS in Stork 0.15.0 release, upgrades from versions 0.14.0 and earlier require registering the agents from scratch.
+Due to the new security model introduced with TLS in Stork 0.15.0, upgrades from versions 0.14.0 and earlier require the agents to be re-registered.

-Server upgrade procedure looks the same as the installation procedure.
+The server upgrade procedure is the same as the initial installation procedure.

-First, install the new packages on the server.
-Installation scripts in deb/RPM package will perform the required database and other migrations.
+Install the new packages on the server.
+Installation scripts in the deb/RPM package will perform the required database and other migrations.

 .. _installation_sources: